 European red mites and two-spotted mites must be controlled to lessen pear leaf scorch.
 For European red mite control, the preventive schedules give the best control.
-These schedules include either (1) a superior oil applied only in mild cases.
+These schedules include either (1) a superior oil applied in the delayed-dormant period, or (2) a miticide applied at pre-bloom.
+For two-spotted mite control, use two consecutive applications of a summer miticide sprayed 7 to 10 days apart.